VP Harris tells Buffalo mourners: ‘We will come together’

 “This is a moment that requires all good people, all God-loving people to stand up and say we will not stand for this.
 Enough is enough,” said Harris, who wasn’t scheduled to speak and came to the microphone at the urging of the Rev. Al Sharpton.
 “We will come together based on what we all know we have in common, and we will not let those people who are motivated by hate separate us or make us feel fear.”

 Following the funeral, Harris and Emhoff visited a memorial outside the supermarket.
-The vice president left a large bouquet of white flowers at the site, and the pair paused to pray for several minutes.
-President Joe Biden and first lady Jill Biden had placed flowers at the same memorial on May 17 and visited with the victims’ families.
-Biden is expected to head to Texas for a visit this weekend with the families of the victim’s of Tuesday’s school shooting.
+The vice president left a large bouquet of white flowers, and the pair paused to pray for several minutes.
+President Joe Biden and first lady Jill Biden had placed flowers at the same memorial on May 17 and had visited with the victims’ families.
+Biden is expected to head to Texas for a visit this weekend with the families of victim’s of Tuesday’s school shooting.

 “We have to agree that if we are to be strong as a nation, we must stand strong, identifying our diversity as our unity,” she said.